(Re)solving the Complex Multiscale Morphology and V-shaped Spectral Energy Distribution of a Newly Discovered Strongly Lensed Little Red Dot in A383: Discussion

-Altogether, these results motivate a straightforward observational question: \textit{what would this system look like in the absence of strong lensing?} Figure~\ref{fig:warped_pix_intrinsic_morphology} (right panel) illustrates this.
-Here we take the best-fit intrinsic model by applying the appropriate magnification corrections to observed sizes and fluxes.
+Altogether, these results motivate a straightforward observational question: \textit{What would this system look like in the absence of strong lensing?} Figure~\ref{fig:warped_pix_intrinsic_morphology} (right panel) illustrates this.
+Here we take the best-fit intrinsic model by applying the appropriate magnification corrections to the observed sizes and fluxes.
 We map the result onto a regular grid, convolve it with the JWST PSF, and add realistic background noise.
-We then generate an RGB composite using the F200W/F150W/F115W and F444W/F356W/F277W filter combinations.
-In the rest-UV composite (top panel) the red component, already faint in the rest-UV in the models, and further suppressed after demagnification, becomes effectively invisible, leaving the apparent structure dominated by the blue UV clump and bridge component.
-In the longer-wavelength composite (bottom panel) the system reduces to a single, PSF-like blob.
-In both cases, the morphology collapses into a nearly point-like, blended source, such that separating the red and blue components would be extremely difficult, if not impossible.
+We then generate an RGB composite image using the F200W/F150W/F115W and F444W/F200W/F115W filter combinations.
+In the rest-UV composite (top panel), the red component, already faint in the rest-UV in the models and further suppressed after demagnification, becomes effectively invisible, leaving the apparent structure dominated by the blue UV clump.
+In the LW composite (bottom panel), the system reduces to a single PSF-like blob.
+In both cases, the morphology collapses into a nearly pointlike, blended source, such that separating the red and blue components would be extremely difficult.

 This has important implications for the broader LRD population.
 Features that we can spatially resolve here would normally be blended together.
 The most important example is the characteristic V-shaped SED.
-In this system, the V-shape is spatially resolved: our component-based SED decomposition shows that it is simply the superposition of the blue and red components.
-The same holds for the fluxes in F277W and F356W, filters that may trace the Balmer break and emission-line complexes such as [OII] and [OIII]+H$\beta$, respectively, where both components contribute comparable flux and are individually resolved.
+In this system, the V-shape is spatially resolved: Our component-based SED decomposition shows that it is simply the superposition of the blue and red components \citep[see also][who propose a similar interpretation]{Barger2026arXiv260527903B,Chisholm2026arXiv260215935C, Sun2026arXiv260120929S}.
+The same holds for the fluxes in F277W and F356W, filters that may trace the Balmer break and emission-line complexes such as [O\,III]+H$\beta$, respectively, where both components contribute comparable flux.
 As a result, emission-line properties commonly attributed to a single compact region in LRDs need not originate from a single physical component.
 Instead, we might even expect the observed spectra to reflect a mixture of line widths, equivalent widths, and apparent Balmer-break signatures arising from physically distinct regions, rather than requiring one region to simultaneously reproduce all characteristic features.